mpusz/wg21-papers/src/3045R7_quantities_and_units_library.md

 }
 ```

-This explicitly states that the arguments passed by the user must not only satisfy a
-[`Quantity`](#Quantity-concept) concept, but also that their quantity specification must be
-implicitly convertible to `isq::length` and `isq::time`, respectively.
-This no longer leaves
-room for error while still allowing the compiler to generate the most efficient code.

-Please, note that now it is safe just to use integral types all the way, which again improves
-the runtime performance as the multiplication/division operations are often faster on integral rather
-than floating-point types.
+This ensures arguments are implicitly convertible to the required quantity types while allowing
+the compiler to generate optimal code without conversions.
+Integral types can be safely used,
+improving performance.

 ### Constraining the function return type

-The above function template resolves all of the issues described before.
-However, we can do even
-better here by additionally constraining the return type:
+Constraining return types provides documentation and verification:

 ```cpp
 QuantityOf<isq::speed> auto avg_speed(QuantityOf<isq::length> auto distance,